 Have you visited our Meet the H&C Staff page and wondered what all of the different degrees mean?
 Are you unclear about what services a nurse practitioner can provide?
 Are you confused about the difference between a psychiatrist and a psychologist?
 The information below may help you to better understand the credentials of our profession staff members.

-Most people know that the initials MD (doctor of medicine) are used to designate a Medical Doctor.
-Less well-known is that fact that a Medical Doctor can also be a DO (doctor of osteopathy).
-Both types of Medical Doctors are physicians who have earned a 4-year undergraduate college degree and have attended a 4-year medical school.
-Following medical school, Medical Doctors are required to complete at least two years of a medical residency, which is a full-time clinical specialty training program.
-Both types of Medical Doctors provide the full range of health care services.
+Most people know that the initials MD are used to designate a Doctor of Medicine.
+Less well-known is that fact that a Doctor of Medicine can also be a DO (Doctor of Osteopathic Medicine).
+Both types of doctors of medicine are physicians who have earned a 4-year undergraduate college degree and have attended a 4-year medical school.
+Following medical school, doctors of medicine are required to complete at least two years of a medical residency, which is a full-time clinical specialty training program.
+Both types of doctors of medicine provide the full range of health care services.

-A Psychiatrist is a Medical Doctor who has specialized in the field of psychiatry, an area of mental health.
+A Psychiatrist is a Doctor of Medicine who has specialized in the field of psychiatry, an area of mental health.
 Psychiatrists are the only mental health providers who can prescribe medication (although psychotropic medications may also be prescribed by health care providers such as primary care physicians and nurse practitioners); some psychiatrists may provide psychotherapy as well.
-All Medical Doctors must be licensed by the state in which they practice.
+All Doctors of Medicine must be licensed by the state in which they practice.

 A Nurse Practitioner, or NP, is an advanced practice nurse.
 NPs have six years of college with a master’s degree; many NPs are also certified in their specialty area.
 NPs are able to diagnose, manage, and treat both primary care problems and chronic illnesses.
 They also provide some care previously offered only by physicians, such as the ability to prescribe medications.
 NPs concentrate on early detection of illness and emphasize disease prevention by providing patient education; studies have shown that NPs are particularly adept at patient communication and helping patients stay healthy.
 Health Services employs general practice NPs who specialize in either Adult Health (ANP) or Family Health (FNP).
 Health & Counseling also employs a psychiatric nurse practitioner (NPP) who is available on a part-time consulting basis to provide psychotropic medications to students.
 Nurse Practitioners must be licensed by the state in which they practice.